Bioconductor/BBS/Doc/GPU-enabled-builds.md

     sudo apt install pandoc
     sudo apt install texlive-latex-base texlive-fonts-extra

-    sudo apt install libxml2-dev  # required by CRAN package xml2 and XML sudo apt install libthrust-dev libcub-dev  # required by RbowtieCuda
+    sudo apt install libthrust-dev libcub-dev  # required by RbowtieCuda

-No need to install anything else for now.
+Note: OpenCL (`ocl-icd-opencl-dev`) can break the Nvidia drivers in Jetstream2 that are not available anywhere.
+If a driver breaks, you will have to submit a support ticket and ask for the driver to be reinstalled.

 ### Run Xvfb as a service

-See `BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md` for the details.
+See `BBS/Doc/Prepare-Ubuntu-24.04-HOWTO.md` for the details.

 ### Create `biocbuild` account